shlomtzion1980/payplus-payment-gateway/readme.txt

 = 7.0.8 =
 * Fix    - Enable/Disable option in Basic Settings wasn't connected to the correct setting.
+* Fix    - On bit successful transactions through "Meshulam Pay" the redirect to thank you page is now corrected for both mobile and desktop.

 = 7.0.7 =
 * Add    - PayPlus response json added for express checkout - PayPlus metabox.